OsbornePro/NovaKey-Daemon/README.md

 ### In scope

 - Attackers on the **local network** attempting to:
-  - Read NovaKey traffic (passive sniffing).
+  - Read NovaKey-Daemon traffic (passive sniffing).
-  - Modify or inject NovaKey traffic (active MITM).
+  - Modify or inject NovaKey-Daemon traffic (active MITM).
   - Replay previously captured packets.
 - Malicious or compromised client apps that know the IP/port but **do not** have valid per-device secrets.
 - Attempts to abuse the service via: